calamont/simpycirc/README.md

 # simpycirc
-A simple package for easily simulating analogue circuits.
+A simple package for easily simulating linear electrical circuits.